Experience the roaring 20s by dressing up as a flapper this Halloween

 Don’t the people in these photos look like they’re having fun?
 Whenever I see images of the roaring 20s I always imagine that it would be fun (of course only for people with a little money, but in my imagination that’s me!) – I would love to drive fast in a convertible, drink champagne out of champagne saucers (forget about flutes) and wear some of the gorgeous flapper dresses – with beads of course!

 I don’t have a time machine to go back and see if it really is fun, but I do have the resources on this page for us all to dress up as flappers and then the onus of having fun is all on you!

 1920s Flapper Costumes in Black

 Flappers wore lots of different colors from silver to black, red to white and much more so let’s look at some of the black Flapper costumes that you can buy –

-I would definitely invest in a black boa and some long beads to wear with this dress and a long cigarette holder would look great as you’re sipping on Champagne cocktails between dancing the night away!
+I would definitely invest in a black boa to wear with this dress and a long cigarette holder would look great as you’re sipping on Champagne cocktails between dancing the night away!